Best Drum Practice Pad: Tried and Tested for Proven Results

 It’s extremely common for practice pad marketing material to tout how “realistic” a practice pad feels.
 Unfortunately, practice pads never feel 100% like an acoustic drum because they generally use different materials such as rubber to keep the volume down.

 Practice pads usually fall somewhere in between two extremes.
 They either feel “dead” (like you’re hitting a pillow), or “bouncy”.
 One isn’t necessarily better than the other, just used to train different aspects of your technique.
+An example of a pillow-like pad would be Prologix Pads (BLACKOUTPAD12), and for a bouncy one, Evans RealFeel

-Bouncy surfaces work on your ability to control and harness the rebound of your drumsticks while the deader surfaces offer resistance training much like lifting weights to build strength and endurance.
+Bouncy surfaces work on your ability to control and harness the rebound of your drumsticks, while the deader surfaces offer resistance training, much like lifting weights to build strength and endurance.
 Many companies offer double-sided practice pads that give you the best of both worlds.

 Volume Levels

-One of the main purposes of a practice pad is to be quieter than acoustic drums.
-Other than that general fact, a practice pad's sound level will vary greatly depending on the material and density of the practice pad.
+Asde from the realistic feel, one of the main purposes of a practice pad is to be quieter than acoustic drums.
+Other than that general fact, a practice pad’s sound level will vary greatly depending on the material and density of the practice pad.

 Some practice pads (such as marching snare pads) are designed to produce a sound for you to be able to work on the evenness of your strokes and even participate in pad jams.

-The playing feel and volume of a practice pad usually go hand in hand so you will have to find a balance between the two.
+The playing feel and volume of a practice pad usually go hand in hand, so you will have to find a balance between the two.

 Practice pads usually emulate acoustic drums, so the bounce and feel may not translate well with other Types of Drums.